davetang/learning_docker/README.md

 CONTAINER ID        NAME                   CPU %               MEM USAGE / LIMIT     MEM %               NET I/O             BLOCK I/O           PIDS
 a8675c0fadca        elegant_leavitt        32.71%              760KiB / 376.6GiB     0.00%               978B / 0B           0B / 0B             2
 ```

+Use `--memory=` to restrict the maximum amount of memory the container can use.

 # Copying files between host and container and vice versa